Deltares/HYDROLIB/hydrolib/profile_optimizer/docs/README.md

 # Introduction
-The Profile Optimizer is a python tool that automatees model optimization for D-Hydro models.
+The Profile Optimizer is a python tool that automates model optimization for D-Hydro models.
 Based on an existing D-HYDRO 1D2D (D-Flow FM) model, a part of the system will be changed to find an optimal situation.
 In this version (v0.1.3) it is possible to optimize the bottom width of a single hydroobject (non-branching stream) based on the current bottom level and a chosen slope.